krasimir/actml/README.md

 */
 ```

-### Handling asynchronous processes
+### Everything is considered asynchronous

-The `speak` function is always asynchronous.
-It returns a promise.
-The dialect that we pass could be also made of asynchronous functions.
-Like for example:
+The `speak` function is asynchronous.
+Dactory makes an assumption that all the words in our dialect are also asynchronous.
+For example:

 ```js
 const Fetch = async function ({ url }) {